simitter/CollectMe/README.md

  * WowAce profile support

 ## Usage
 Collect Me creates two macros for mount and companion summoning.
-All other features and settin can be accessed on the main window.
+All other features and settings can be accessed on the main window.

 ## Macros
  * CollectMeRC